-2014 - Received Best in Show 3rd place ribbon from Mat Gleason for the "FRESH" exhibit at Southbay Contemporary/Zask Gallery
+2014 - "The Priests Past By" (abstract painting on canvas) received Best in Show 3rd place award from juror Mat Gleason for the "FRESH" exhibit at Southbay Contemporary/Zask Gallery

 Received “Special Recognition” for "Fragmented" and "Life's Masquerade" from Upstream People Gallery’s “9th Annual Faces Online Art Exhibit”.